VitalLabs/derive/README.md

 behind-the-scenes cache invalidation and upstream notification when dependencies change.
 Dependencies are captured during the dynamic extent of the function execution for each unique set of parameters.
-Dependencies are producd by other derive functions and from one or more stores that implement derive's dependency trakcing protocol.
+Dependencies are produced by other derive functions and from one or more stores that implement derive's dependency tracking protocol.

 The built-in SimpleStore (derive.simple) serves as a working example and [NativeStore](http://github.com/vitalreactor/nativestore) is the